ishwork/AWS-CDK-Sandbox/README.md

 3. Enter your AWS Access Key ID, Secret Access Key, default region (e.g., eu-west-1), and output format (e.g., json) when prompted.

 This will save credentials in `~/.aws/credentials` and configuration in `~/.aws/config`, which are automatically used by the AWS SDK and CDK CLI.

+## About InfraStack

+- Centralizes and manages core AWS infrastructure resources for this project using AWS CDK.
+- Provisions foundational services such as VPC, Cognito, DynamoDB, Kinesis Firehose, SageMaker, SES, and other shared components.
+- Promotes a modular and maintainable infrastructure codebase.
+- Streamlines deployment and improves resource management.